-While some products are better than others, all of them—from Tablo and TiVo to Channel Master DVR+ and HDHomeRun with Plex—have at least one critical weakness.
+While some products are better than others, all of them—from Tablo to TiVo to HDHomeRun with Plex—have at least one critical weakness.
 If you want to record broadcast TV channels from an antenna, you must decide which of those weaknesses you’ll tolerate.

-The good news is that the lowly antenna is experiencing a rebirth, and we’re likely to see more over-the-air DVR products later in 2017 and beyond.
+The good news is that the lowly antenna is experiencing a rebirth, and we’re likely to see even more over-the-air DVR products.
 But if you want to start recording broadcast channels now, here’s a rundown of where the current products stand.

 The best OTA DVR for most cord-cutters

 If you don’t need four over-the-air tuners, the Tablo Dual Lite DVR—our previous top pick in this category—remains a compelling value.
 The Tablo Quad DVR is slightly more expensive, but it makes the fewest trade-offs and of any product in this class.
 We do have a few nits to pick—interlaced video can’t play back at 60 frames per second, and there’s a limited number of streaming boxes you can use for out-of-home viewing—but in a field that doesn’t include the perfect OTA DVR, the Tablo Quad DVR comes the closest.

 There’s a lot to like here, especially for cord-cutters who have made Fire TV devices their media streamers of choice, but there are also enough shortcomings to limit the Fire TV Recast (which is available in both 75- and 150-hour SKUs) to our runner-up pick in this category.

 The best OTA DVR for just one TV